CasparKielwein/Aaargh/Level.md

 Each time your Hero rises a level they gain:
 * One Rank in a discipline of your choice
 * Additional HP according to your class
-* Choose one from the following list of advances
-   Each Only once per Tier
+* Choose one from the following list of advances; Each Only once per Tier
     * Talent
     * Talent
     * Proficiency Bonus +1
     * Attribute +1
     * Attribute +1
     * Discover Secret of a Legendary Item
     * Discover Secret of a Legendary Item

 | Level | Disciplines            | Ranks | Advances         |